Fellowship Programs

 • Evaluate the effect of excipients and processing parameters on quality and performance

-• Review and analyze new formulation platform technologies
+• Investigate new formulation platform technologies

-• Write protocols and technical reports
+• Expand technical writing skills by developing, reviewing, and writing protocols and technical reports

 This one-year Research Pharmacology Fellowship focuses on developing the pre-clinical translational skills required of a pharmacology scientist.
 As part of the training program, the fellow will participate in pre-clinical study activities including study conceptualization through study design, protocol development, study execution, and cross functional team interactions across multiple therapeutic areas within AbbVie.
 Additionally, interested fellows can gain expertise in pharmacology sections of regulatory submissions, and interact with scientists from other functions such as formulation development, clinical pharmacology and clinical development.
 The fellowship is intended to enhance the postdoctoral research training of the applicant with hands-on application of core biological principles and techniques to move programs from preclinical stages to clinical development for key AbbVie programs.